Grant and Funding Opportunities

 “Why Treaties Matter” host community application

 Overview: “Why Treaties Matter” communicates, in a meaningful and truthful way, the history of sovereignty and treaties between nations in Minnesota territory (and, later, the state of Minnesota) to educators, students, and the general public through a traveling exhibit and community engagement program.

 The “Why Treaties Matter” partners seek applications from potential host communities who will use the exhibit in two different ways: those who will develop public programming or resources to supplement the exhibit and those who will share the exhibit and its current resources with their community.

 Open to: Minnesota-based organizations (nonprofits or those with a nonprofit fiscal sponsor), tribal nations, and state/municipal public agencies.

 - Communicate, in a meaningful and truthful way, the history of sovereignty and treaties between nations in Minnesota territory (and, later, the state of Minnesota) to educators, students, and the general public.

 - Improve the amount and quality of teacher instruction about American Indian histories and cultures in the project’s partner school districts.

 - Center indigenous knowledges and expertise in the hosting of the exhibition and community engagement activities.

 - Build relationships that will endure beyond the active exhibition period.

 Proposals due: We have no deadline for submissions.
 Host communities must submit at least six weeks prior to intended hosting dates.
-The exhibit is currently available for hosting July 1-Oct.
-31, 2019.
+The exhibit is currently available for hosting Now-Oct.
+31, 2020.